Man's Best Friend (1935 film)

 Man's Best Friend is a 1935 feature film about the adventures of a boy and his dog Lightning.
 The film stars Douglas Haig, an American child actor of the 1920s and 1930s; Lightning, a grandson of Strongheart; Frank Brownlee; and Mary McLaren.

 Man's Best Friend was the high point of Douglas Haig's career as a film actor.
 In 1986, TV Guide described the film as a "simple, unpretentious story of a little mountain boy and his pet police dog".

-Man's Best Friend has been released on DVD, together with The Secret Code.
+Man's Best Friend has been released on DVD, together with The Silent Code by the DVD label Oldies.Com.

 Plot

-A boy (Haig) and his dog Lightning contend with the boy's abusive father.
+A boy (Haig) and his dog Lightning find trouble with his father (Brownlee), whose treats the dog as a pest and a nuisance, rather than a pet, blaming the dog for the rampant deaths of various baby pigs on their farm.

+Eventually, shortly after the boy gets off school for a summer vacation, his school teacher is trapped in a cave after a cave-in, and while getting help, Lightning is able to dig into the cave and save the teacher, still receiving no positive attention from the boys father.Soon after this, Lightening has a litter of puppies, and to protect them from bears, takes them to the farm, where the boy's father finds them, and attempts to kill them, via putting them in a sack and tossing them in the river.
+Lightening finds him doing such, and saves the puppies from the river, angering the man even more, so much for him to go after Lighetning with a shot gun into the forest, where he steps on a bear trap he had left out earlier for Lightening, and then get attacked by a bear, being saved by Lighetning, and finally coming around to the dog, seeing him as another member of the household.